Foxit PDF Reader

 Foxit PDF Reader (formerly Foxit Reader) is a multilingual freemium PDF (Portable Document Format) tool that can create, view, edit, digitally sign, and print PDF files.
 Foxit Reader is developed by Fuzhou, China-based Foxit Software.
 Early versions of Foxit Reader were notable for startup performance and small file size.
 Foxit v3.0 was found to be comparable to Adobe Reader.
 The Windows version allows annotating and saving unfinished PDF forms, FDF import/export, converting to text, highlighting, and drawing.
 Until version 9.7.2 Foxit Reader had PDF creation features, including a "Foxit PDF Printer" for Windows, allowing all programs to "print" output to PDF; they were removed in May 2020 from later versions.
 Foxit PDF Reader also includes an Enterprise version, which requires a Foxit account.

 Supported platforms

 Foxit Software adds support for new platforms, and withdraws ones considered obsolete.
 Microsoft operating systems from Windows 95, Windows Mobile (CE), Windows RT, and Windows Phone were all supported, but have been discontinued.
-Systems currently supported are reported on the Foxit Web site, and include versions of Windows, Mac OS, and older versions of Linux.
+Systems currently supported are reported on the Foxit Website, and include versions of Windows, Mac OS, and older versions of Linux.
 Mobile versions are available for telephones and tablets running Android and Apple iOS.
+Foxit's PDF Reader is also available online via the Foxit cloud service, but only when bundled with Foxit PDF Editor.